Brismuth-Apps-LLC/bulk-texter-lite/support.md

 * If your messages are not spam but Google thinks they are, it could be because your messages are too long or because they contain a link.
 Some users have reported that shortening their message or removing links has resolved the issue for them.
 * As mentioned in the above forum threads, this issue will usually clear up after some time passes, although you may need to change the content of the message you're sending as well.
 * A process for repealing an account ban can be found here: https://github.com/brismuth/google-voice-bulk-texter/issues/65

+#### Error: "startChat" failed
+See issue [#149](https://github.com/brismuth/google-voice-bulk-texter/issues/149) - this can be caused by incorrectly formatted phone numbers.
+Double check the phone number that it's failing on.

 #### Sending via Hangouts isn't working
 * Make sure the Hangouts interface is on the page and finished loading